emrekulce/Skateboard-Simulator/README.md

 If you use the arduino_code.ino file, you will need to run the main.py script on the Python side.
 For more precise readings (e.g., for finer joystick control), use the arduino_code_twi.ino file for Arduino and the maintwo.py file for Python.

+Additionally, don’t forget to place the LDR sensor under your shoe!

 After uploading the code to the Arduino and placing the circuit on the skateboard, run the corresponding Python script based on the code you uploaded to Arduino and start your skateboard game.

 Now you have a skateboard simulator!
 Have fun!